vaib-dev/Courses/11-linkedin/3-recommendation.md

 ## Recommendation Templates
 Recommendation templates are divided into two parts:
-1. Asking for a recommendation
+1. Asking for recommendation

-2. Writing a recommendation for someone
+2. Writing recommendation for someone

-### 1. Requesting for a recommendation
+### 1. Requesting For Recommendation

 1. “Hi[NAME].
 I’m working on improving my LinkedIn profile and one of my goals is to get a couple of recommendations from colleagues that know my work well.
 Would you be able to write me a LinkedIn recommendation in the next couple of days to help me improve my profile?
 I could do the same for you if you’d like, just let me know.”